For your convenience, Juneau Bone and Joint Center offers imaging to diagnose orthopaedic injuries and conditions.

 MRI (Magnetic Resonance Imaging)

-Magnetic resonance imaging (MRI) is a diagnostic procedure that uses a combination of a large magnet, radiofrequencies and a computer to produce detailed images of bones, muscles and tendons.
-MRI does not use radiation.
-An MRI imagine assists with diagnosis of torn ligaments, tumors, fractures, arthritis and herniation or degeneration of discs of the spinal cord.
-If being in a small, enclosed space makes you nervous, be sure to tell let us know.
+Magnetic resonance imaging (MRI) is a diagnostic procedure that uses a combination of a strong magnetic field and radio waves to produce detailed images of various soft tissue and bone via specialized software.
+An MRI image assists with diagnosis of torn ligaments, tumors, fractures, arthritis and herniation or degeneration of discs of the spinal cord.